 Wisdom Tooth Removal Procedure

-Dr. Rick Edwards, Dr. Carl Johnson, and Dr. Ben Johnson will meet with you during your first visit.
+Dr. Rick Edwards, Dr. Carl Johnson, Dr. Ben Johnson, Dr. Sohaib Soliman, Dr. Hwi Sean Moon, and Dr. Kevin Huang will meet with you during your first visit.
 We will take 3D scans of your mouth, discuss your options for anesthesia, and outline your treatment plan during your first visit.

 Most patients undergo IV anesthesia to rest during the procedure to relax in a semi-conscious state and wake up once it’s over.
 Your oral surgeon will remove any visible wisdom teeth with forceps and make a small incision in the gum to access impacted teeth.
 These teeth may need to be broken into smaller pieces and then removed.
 Incisions will be stitched closed, and you will rest in our recovery area.